GreatSplicing: A Semantically Rich Splicing Dataset: Experiments

-In this experiment, CASIA and FantasticReality datasets were chosen as they offer authentic images, avoiding cross-domain confusion.
-Five networks were trained on CASIA-SP-1320, FR-SP-3500, and GS-SP-3500, and subsequently tested on CASIA-AU-700, FR-AU-700, and GS-AU-700 respectively, with MIR calculated.
+In this experiment, the CASIA and FantasticReality datasets are chosen because they offer authentic images, avoiding cross-domain confusion.
+Five models are trained on CASIA-SP-1320, FR-SP-3500, and GS-SP-3500, respectively, and are subsequently tested on CASIA-AU-700, FR-AU-700, and GS-AU-700, with MIR calculated.
 The results are shown in Table \ref{experiment_table_authentic_images_misidentification}.

-The table shows that models trained on CASIA and FantasticReality have a high misidentification rate for authentic images.
-In contrast, models trained on GreatSplicing consistently perform best, with misidentification rates approaching zero in most cases.
+The results show that models trained on CASIA and FantasticReality have a high misidentification rate for authentic images.
+In contrast, models trained on GreatSplicing consistently perform the best, with misidentification rates approaching zero in most cases.

-In addition, we display misidentification results in Figure \ref{figure_experiment_misidentification}.
+In addition, we display the misidentification results in Figure \ref{figure_experiment_misidentification}.
 The color images in the figure correspond to authentic images from CASIA, FantasticReality, and BossBase.
-Notably, CASIA-trained models show sensitivity to sky regions, while FantasticReality-trained models exhibit sensitivity to buses.
+Notably, CASIA-trained models show sensitivity to sky regions, while FantasticReality-trained models exhibit sensitivity to busses.
 Conversely, models trained on GreatSplicing display significantly reduced misidentification.